Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 It wasn’t the cheapest option, and it didn’t have that modern look.

-But we were booking during peak summer in Switzerland, so waiting didn’t really feel like an option.
+But in peak summer in Switzerland, waiting didn’t feel like a smart move.

-It made more sense to lock it in early than risk worse choices later.
+It made more sense to book early than risk worse options later.

 Looking back, it was the right call.